CGUC/skybunk-server/README.md

 If you have issues, make sure you followed the steps above properly and if all else fails feel free to reach out to the dev team.

+## Populating and modifying your local database for testing
+Please refer to the [helper scripts documentation](./helpers/scripts/help.md)

 ## Connecting Development Server to Development Web and Mobile
 If you are working on a feature that requires both the server and front-end to be changed, you will need to connect your server to your mobile and web development environment.
 The steps to do such are as follows: